DonovanLoSg/forexbacktesting/README.md

 # Features

-- View historial currency exchange rates from Monetary Authority of Singapore
+- View historical currency exchange rates from Monetary Authority of Singapore
 - View chart within a user specified timeframe
-- View and customised short and long term moving average
+- View and customised short- and long-term moving average
 - Display or Hide the trendline and moving average
 - Click on a point of the chart to have its date and exchange rate populate the transaction entry form
 - Select a date on the transaction entry form and the exchange rate for the day will be automatically retrieved